 Vince pointed out a lot more clumps to me during the day, which we dug up.
 Will post kitchen pictures later.

-The lady below presented Steve with a massive bracket fungus, about 16" across, that she had broken off a tree trunk, and on which she had doodled a caricature of him.
+The lady below presented Steve with a massive artist's polypore, about 16" across, that she had broken off a tree trunk, and on which she had doodled a caricature of him.
 Then she handed out business cards.
 She does parties.
-I asked, twice, how old the fungus might be (I have no idea how fast they grow), but the question was ignored.

 The Frenchie holding a Kentucky coffee tree pod - Gymnocladus dioicus.
 I roasted the beans this evening and heard them explode all over the oven.
+Heat too high.
 Did not think to cover.
 Next time.

 In late November, native jewelweed.
 Impatiens capensis.
 Weird.
 Should have been killed by frost by now, but it must be protected by the woods.